SavageElements/J_Rockwell_Seebach_GIT_Portfolio/README.md

 Thanks for stopping by!

-These are a few of the projects i have accomplished at my time at the Tech Academy.
+These are a few of the projects i have accomplished in front end development.

 HTML